-Servicing fees and expenses and administration fees and expenses will be paid to the Administrator (initially the Issuer) on each monthly payment date from money available in the Collection Fund.
-The amounts of the initial servicing fee and administration fee payable in clauses third and fourth below are specified under the caption "FEES AND EXPENSES" hereunder.
-Carryover servicing fees in clause eighth below are initially \$0.00 and may only be increased to the extent permitted by the Indenture.
-The Administrator will be responsible for paying when due any fees or expenses owed to the Servicers.
-In addition, each month money available in the Collection Fund will be used to pay amounts due with respect to the financed student loans to the U.S. Department of Education and to the guaranty agencies, to make any payments required under any applicable joint sharing agreement or otherwise remove amounts deposited in the trust estate which represent amounts that are allocable to student loans that are not financed student loans, to repurchase financed student loans in limited circumstances described the in "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES----Collection Fund; Flow of Funds" and to transfer amounts required to be deposited into the Department Rebate Fund.
-On each quarterly distribution date, prior to an event of default, money in the Collection Fund will be used to make the following deposits and distributions, to the extent funds are available, as set forth in the following chart:
+Servicing fees, senior administration fees and subordinate administration fees will be paid to the Administrator (initially the Issuer) on each monthly distribution date from money available in the Collection Fund.
+The amounts payable as described in clauses second, third, fourth and eighth below are specified under the caption "FEES AND EXPENSES" hereunder.
+Carryover servicing fees in clause ninth below are initially \$0.00 and may only be increased to the extent permitted by the Indenture.
+The Administrator will be responsible for paying when due any fees or expenses owed to the Servicers and the Backup Servicer.
+In addition, each month, prior to distributions from the Collection Fund for other purposes on the related monthly distribution date, money available in the Collection Fund will be used to pay amounts due with respect to the financed student loans to the Department of Education (to the extent there are insufficient available funds to pay such amounts from the Department Rebate Fund), to transfer amounts required to be deposited into the Department Rebate Fund (the amount, if any, necessary to bring the balance of the Department Rebate Fund to the accrued amount of any payments owed to the Department as described under "-Department Rebate Fund" through the last day of the preceding collection period), to pay amounts due to the guaranty agencies, to make any payments required under any applicable joint sharing agreement or otherwise remove amounts deposited in the trust estate which represent amounts that are allocable to student loans that are not financed student loans and to repurchase financed student loans in the limited circumstances described in "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES-Collection Fund; Flow of Funds."
+On each monthly distribution date, prior to an event of default under the Indenture that results in an acceleration of the maturity of the notes, money in the Collection Fund will be used to make the following deposits and distributions, to the extent funds are available, as set forth in the following chart: